Mevan1996/Mevan1996_personnel/README.md

 ## Mevan Niluminda Wijewadena

 My name is Mevan Niluminda Wijewardena.
+I obtained my bachelors degree from the Department of Electonic and Telecommunications  engineering in university of Moratuwa in Sri Lanka.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for